 By default, both single and multi-select lists appear on forms as dropdown menus.
 Admins can configure single select lists to appear as a group of buttons, provided the list has five options or fewer.
 To enable this option, add the select list to the form canvas, click the icon in the top-right corner of the field to open the Edit Component Display window, then select Toggle Button Group in the Format section.
-For more information on adding elements to configurable forms, see the Add Elements to a Standard Form and Fields on Forms articles.

 This field type can also be used in formulas, provided the options in the select list contain a numeric value (see step 12 below).

 - Click theicon in the top bar > Fields in the Data Model section.